eliasoberholtz/eliasoberholtz/README.md

 ### About me

 I'm learning Java and CPP.
-Some rust.
 Ask me about religion (Catholicism!).
 You can contact me on discord.
 Fun fact: I'm learning theology

 ### My code